kubernetes/community/events/2019/05-contributor-summit/README.md

 * How To Communicate (join all the things)
 * Repo Tour
-* What even is a SIG and How Do I Join One
+* What is a SIG, and How Do I Join One

 101 New Contributor Workshop Track (Room 1):